Skip to content

 Issue: The batteries are plugged in but nothing is on

-Check the battery voltage
+1. Check the battery voltage

-Check the Deans plugs
+2. Check the Fuses

 Wi-Fi Connectivity